 41. Guillame Decugis.

 An engineer turned-marketer, Guillaume, the Co-Founder and CEO of Scoop.it, has experimented a lot with content marketing and developed the lean content marketing methodology as a way to help marketers generate ROI with content.
-Here's how he advises new entrepreneurs who want to start a business:
+Here's the business advice he shares with new entrepreneurs who want to start a business:

 "In 15 years as an entrepreneur, I’ve made many mistakes and I’ve seen a lot of entrepreneurs do them too.
 My answer is two-part since these are equally as important."